BjornBruns/AOC2021/day1/README.md

 263 (increased)
 ```

+Here you can see that there are 7 measurements deeper/larger than the previous.

 ### (1) Data

-- The data is plain text, without the increased/decreased information
+- The data is plain text containing 2000 data points, without the increased/decreased information
 - It can be found on <https://adventofcode.com/2021/day/1/input>
-- In the project it's saved in the `puzzle_data.txt` file
+- In the project it's saved in the `puzzle1_data.txt` file

 ### (1) Strategy